ALDI:

 These 7-by-2-foot cages take an immense physical and mental toll on the animals.

 Pigs cannot walk, turn around, or stand comfortably in these cages.
 Beneath them are hard floors with slats for the urine and feces to fall through before collecting in giant outdoor waste lagoons.
+The conditions are so dismal and unsanitary, pigs are pumped full of antibiotics just to stay alive.

 Professor Ian Duncan, a scholar of animal welfare at the University of Guelph, has described it as “one of the cruelest forms of confinement devised by humankind.”